 Ruth is a member of the House of Lords, sitting as a member of the Labour Party, and is currently Professor of Social Policy at Loughborough University.
 She was director of the Child Poverty Action Group from 1979 until 1987 and has been on the Commission for Social Justice, the Commission Poverty, Participation and Power, the Fabian Commission on Life Chances and Child Poverty and the National Equality Panel.
 Her book Poverty introduces readers to the meaning and experience of poverty, one of the most urgent issues of our time, in the contemporary world, discussing current debates around its definition and measurement before embarking on a thought-provoking and multi-faceted exploration of its conceptualisation.

-Rory is the MP for Penrith and The Border and Secretary of State for International Development, having previously served in several other ministerial roles, including Minister of State for Prisons, Africa and International Development, and as a diplomat.
+Rory is a Conservative Party politician and the MP for Penrith and The Border and Secretary of State for International Development, having previously served in several other ministerial roles, including Minister of State for Prisons, Africa and International Development, and as a diplomat.
 His book The Places In Between gives a moving account of his walk across Afghanistan in January 2002 on which he was nearly defeated by the extreme conditions but survived to report back on with unique insight on the war-torn region.
 Occupational Hazards is his inside account of his time governing in Iraq, confronting gangsters, Iranian-linked politicians, tribal vendettas and a full Islamist insurgency.
 In The Marches, he muses on history, memory and landscape on the 600-mile, 30-day journey traversing ‘the Marches’, the borderlands between England and Scotland, with his father.

 Tom is director of the Institute for Public Policy Research (IPPR), a leading left-wing progressive think tank which publishes reports each year making recommendations on topics including economic policy, energy, transport, climate change, families, work, health, migration, integration, communities, democracy, devolution and public services.
 He is also chair of their Commission on Economic Justice, whose report Prosperity and Justice: A Plan for the New Economy analyses the challenges facing the UK’s ‘broken’ economy, explaining how its deep weaknesses reflect profound imbalances of economic power.
 It sets out a bold vision for change, with a radical policy agenda for 2020 including new missions to drive productivity and innovation, an overhaul of our financial system and reforms to improve wages, job quality and the redistribution of wealth.